gaurav-aryal/WeatherAPI/README.md

 Flask-CORS: Used to enable CORS.

 **Author**
-This Flask app was created by Gaurav.
+This Flask app was created by Gaurav Aryal.

 **License**
 This app is open-source and available under the MIT license.